May 19, 2018 | 7:30 am - 5:00 pm

 The registration fee is $11.50 and includes a patch, lunch and all materials needed for the merit badge class unless otherwise stated.
 Registration is typically completed by parents, but can also be completed by the troop leadership.
 Registration is done only online using a credit card, electronic check or PayPal.
 Council refund policy.

 Late registration begins 5/17/18 and is $16.50.
-On-site registration is $20.00 - Please contact Erica Gillette at 713-598-5829 or Email: Erica.email@example.com (save money by registering online).
-Lunch and patches are not guaranteed for late or on-site registration.
+Lunch and patches are not guaranteed for late registration.
 Class sizes are limited and fill up fast.
 Classes will be canceled if a counselor is not found.

-Important: Before registering check your Scout's school and troop calendar for conflicts.
+Important: Before registering check the Scout's school and troop calendar for conflicts.
 Check which merit badges the Scout has already completed.
-Have the Scout discuss which merit badges he should sign up for with his Scoutmaster or troop advancement chair.
+Have the Scout discuss which merit badges they should sign up for with the Scoutmaster or troop advancement chair.

 Merit Badge Classes